jvrapp/LiDAR_Individual_Tree_Detection/README.md

 # LiDAR Individual Tree Detection

+> Approximate time invested 45 hours (from research to implementation)

 This data science pet project utilizes LiDAR data to identify and count individual trees in the ANA_A01 region of the Amazonian rainforest, using Python to implement Popescu Local Filtering with Fixed Window Size algorithm.

 &nbsp;